 “We do cones in dismissal to make sure people don’t turn into each other,” Trujillo said.
 “The auditorium in the arena side (is) blocked so that you can’t go around the school that way.”

-Sergeant Christopher Reeves outlines the officers’ role in managing the bustle around the school.
+Sgt.
+Christopher Reeves said the officers also have a role in managing the bustle around the school.

-He looks back on the construction that took place last year, which he says highlights the improvement in traffic resources now.
+He looks back on the construction that took place last year, which he said highlights the improvement in traffic resources now.

 “We had one (officer) at the first red light of Victory (Way) manually operating the button because of the construction,” he said.
 “Now there’s two red lights (there).”